Harrison Jones (Australian footballer): AFL career

-Jones debuted in the opening round of the 2021 AFL season, but his season ended with a toe injury that required surgery On debut, Jones collected 13 disposals and 3 behinds.
-In round 14 against Hawthorn, Jones was nominated for Rising Star kicking 2 goals and 1 behind, 14 touches and 8 marks.
-The following week, Jones got nominated for Goal of the year against Melbourne.
-Jones played 16 out of the possible 22 games in 2021.
-Jones played his first game in Round 11 in 2022.
-He scored 1 goal and had 8 disposals.
+Having not made a senior appearance in his first season at the club, Jones debuted in round 1 of the 2021 AFL season On debut, Jones collected 13 disposals and kicked 3 behinds.
+In round 14 against Hawthorn, Jones was nominated for Rising Star kicking 2 goals and 1 behind.
+The following week, Jones was nominated for Goal of the year against Melbourne.
+Having played the first 16 matches of the season, Jones suffered a foot injury which ruled him out for the rest of the season.